 Compiling your Application

 When making a request for information under the Access to Information on the Environment Regulations you are required to:

 - state that the application is being made under the AIE Regulations,

 - provide your contact details,

 - state, in terms that are as specific as possible, the environmental information required,

 - specify the form and manner of access desired.

 There are a number of grounds on which a public authority can refuse information; these include when a body is acting in a legislative or judicial capacity (Article 3(2) of the AIE Regulations) and both mandatory (Article 8) and discretionary (Article 9) grounds for refusing information.
 When making a decision on whether to release information, a public body is required to consider the provisions in Article 10.

-Further general information on the European Communities (Access to Information on the Environment) Regulations including background information on the legislation, useful publications and links to other relevant bodies is available on the Department of the Environment, Community and Local Government website.
+Further general information on the European Communities (Access to Information on the Environment) Regulations including background information on the legislation, useful publications and links to other relevant bodies is available on the Department of Housing, Planning, Community and Local Government website.